kdoore/1335GitBook/lerpcolor-and-map.md

 ###Use map( ) to determine lerpColor fractional value
 The code below shows how we can use the map function to determine a valid value for fractional amount for intermediate color.

 map takes one value in a given range and calculates the corresponding value for a second range.
 In this case, we have the value of k, we know it can range from 0 to rows+cols.
-When i, j are at their max values, then `k = rows + cols`.
-We know that range2 is the value we're trying to find, it corresponds to the range (0.0 to 1.0).
+When i, j are at their max values, then `k = rows + cols - 2`.
+We need to subtract 2 because i and j are indexes and the numbering ranges from 0 to rows.length-1, or O to cols.length-1  We know that range2 is the value we're trying to find, it corresponds to the range (0.0 to 1.0).
 Map calculates this for us when used as below.

  `float value2 = map( value1, range1Min, range1Max, range2Min, range2Max); `